 With Bonnie Adie

 Her work has been exhibited in various galleries in British Columbia, England, and the United States.
-She is involved with the North Shore Needle Arts Guild and the Vancouver Guild of Fibre Arts and assisted in forming Arrowsmith Needle Arts.
+She is involved with the North Shore Needle Arts Guild, the Vancouver Guild of Fibre Arts, and she is a founding member of Arrowsmith Needle Arts.
 Bonnie is also a past member and treasurer of fibreEssence.